finos/perspective/docs/md/python.md

 ## `PerspectiveRenderer`

 Perspective also exposes a JS-only `mimerender-extension`.
 This lets you view `csv`, `json`, and `arrow` files directly from the file browser.
 You can see this by right clicking one of these files and `Open With->CSVPerspective` (or `JSONPerspective` or `ArrowPerspective`).
-Perspetive will also install itself as the default handler for opening `.arrow` files.
+Perspective will also install itself as the default handler for opening `.arrow` files.

 ## `PerspectiveTornadoHandler`